Pimco launches first closed-end fund in Canada

-March 21 Pacific Investment Management Co on Friday launched the Pimco Global Income Opportunities Fund, one of the largest closed-end funds to list on the Toronto Stock Exchange, according to a statement by the firm.
+Pacific Investment Management Co on Friday launched the Pimco Global Income Opportunities Fund, one of the largest closed-end funds to list on the Toronto Stock Exchange .TSE, according to a statement by the firm.

 The fund, which raised $600 million in its common share offering, will be managed by Alfred Murata and traded under the symbol "PGI.UN."
 The actively managed portfolio is comprised primarily of fixed-income securities selected from multiple global fixed-income sectors.

 This is the first time Pimco is launching a closed-end fund in Canada.
-Pacific Investment Management Co, which had $1.91 trillion of assets under management as of Dec.
-31, is a unit of European financial services company Allianz SE.
+Pacific Investment Management Co, which had $1.91 trillion of assets under management as of December 31, is a unit of European financial services company Allianz SE (ALVG.DE).

 The research firm downgraded Pimco's stewardship grade to a C from B following a comprehensive review of Pimco which included a visit to the Newport Beach, California-based fund company by Morningstar analyst Eric Jacobson on March 10.
 The highest grade is an A and the worst is an F.